DRoPack/mkdocs-notebook/docs/markdown/mkdocs-setup.md

 ```

 !!! tip
     In the example above the new `MkDocs` project was called 'my-project' but any name can be used for the new project name.

 ## Python Virtual Environment

 `Python 3` has a [built-in virtual environment][python-virtual-env] that will isolate project packages from other projects on your system.
-It's recommended to **start the virtual environment each time** you open a `Python` project to work on it.
-The virtual environment will cease each time you close a project from your IDE.
+It's recommended to **activate the virtual environment each time** you open a `Python` project to work on it.
+The virtual environment will cease each time you close the shell or IDE from which you activated from.

 [python-virtual-env]: https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment

 !!! note
     The command lines below are execute while inside your `Python` project directory

 === ":fontawesome-brands-windows: **Windows**"